 Alaska’s western coast has seen substantial changes in recent years.
 During 2013, the Village of Shishmaref saw 60 feet of shoreline vanish in a single storm.
 Over a five-year period, storms also removed 30 feet of shoreline at an ancient Yup’ik village near Quinhagak, increasing the urgency of archeologists and the community to protect this historic site.
 And recently, storm surges have flooded portions of the town of Golovin so frequently that residents made a decision to relocate some of their essential infrastructure to higher ground.
 These events illustrate the vulnerability of western Alaska’s coastal communities and cultural resouces to rising seas and eroding coastlines.
 As the region warms—and sea ice and land-fast ice that once protected coastlines during extreme storms disappears—the impacts of coastal erosion will only increase.

-A recent report—Climate Change in the Bering Strait Region—uses vivid photographs and direct quotes to document the vulnerability of Alaskan Native Villages to changing conditions.
+A 2015 report—Climate Change in the Bering Strait Region (PDF)—uses vivid photographs and direct quotes to document the vulnerability of Alaskan Native Villages to changing conditions.
 Residents' health and well-being are threatened by increasingly rapid changes that impact their daily lives.
 Coastal communities describe the unusual beach and shore erosion they have seen as potential health concerns: rapid changes along the coast can lead to injuries, reduce the stability of buildings, roads, and infrastructure for water and waste, and decrease food security.
 Coastal changes are also a concern for resource managers and subsistence and commercial fishing fleets.
 The extent of coastal change in the region has only been documented along short stretches of the coast, generally near communities, and the information is not always complete.

 As the threat of coastal erosion increases along the thousands of miles of western Alaska’s coastline, communities, resource managers, and agencies that serve as stewards of the land need a way to monitor coastal change.